-See what barcodes you need for Amazon and how and where to get them
+See what barcodes you need for your products and where to get them

 Barcodes are digital symbols that can be scanned electronically.
 They encode information like product and batch numbers and are an important part of supply chains.
 Barcodes help identify and track products as they move through the supply chain.

-But all the different barcodes needed when shipping with Amazon can be confusing.
+But all the different barcodes needed when shipping with Amazon or any other marketplace can be confusing.
 GTIN, UPC, ASIN, FSKU, and on.
-So in this article, we’ll explain the difference between the barcodes and when and why you need them.
+So in this article, we’ll explain the difference between barcodes and when and why you need them.

 The Global Trade Item Number (GTIN) is a numeric code of 12, 13, and 14 digits.
 They are a scannable barcode that is on any item sold around the world.

 GTINs can be a UPC (Universal Product Code), EAN (European Article Number), or an ISBN (International Standard Book Number), depending on the product and location.

 The UPC is the most common GTIN in North America.
 UPCs are just one of the ways Amazon tracks products in its database.
 The EAN is the European equivalent.

 UPCs are 12-digit codes that were initially created to accelerate checkout at grocery stores.
 Now, the main purpose of a UPC is for manufacturers to track inventory from production to distribution, to storefronts, and all the way to the consumers’ homes.
 They let the manufacturer know when more products are needed at warehouses or in-store.
 And they also allow manufacturers to alert product buyers about issues, such as recalls.
 They also identify things such as the product name and features such as size and color.